JustaMushroom/JustaMushroom/README.md

 *All of the links above lead to the GitHub repos of these projects, you can also find them on my profile*

-If you have any enquiries about any of my public bots, You can find me on discord at `Just a Mushroom#4101` or you can join the support server for all of my discord bots by clicking [here](https://discord.gg/XUX3x8ZWrp)
+If you have any enquiries about any of my public bots, You can find me on discord at `Just a Mushroom#4101` or you can join my personal server by clicking [here](https://discord.gg/4tPNcsTV5A)

 **I am not accepting random and unexpected friend requests sent to my Discord account, joining the support server is the only way to get in contact with me on Discord**